 jQuery: the legacy tax

-Plugin Landscape
+Plugin landscape

 The average WordPress law firm site loads front-end assets from 4.2 detectable plugins.
 Form plugins dominate, followed by performance and analytics tools.